Electronic pollbook security raises concerns going into 2024

 Unlike voting machines that are not directly connected to the internet, many electronic pollbook systems are connected by design.
 Some are quite sophisticated.

-In counties that have put in place a vote center model, where registered voters can cast a ballot at any polling place, electronic pollbooks must be able to communicate with each other and with a central system.
+In counties that have put in place a vote center model, where registered voters can cast a ballot at any polling place, electronic pollbooks must be able to communicate with one another and with a central system.
 That's to ensure voters are not able to cast ballots at multiple locations or vote in-person after returning a mail ballot.

-While that can present significant security challenges, scrutiny for the pollbook systems is not as consistent as with voting machines.

 States and even some counties are often testing their pollbook systems in isolation and results are not routinely shared — an information gap that could be addressed with a national testing program.